 Healthcare professionals are calling on the government to take action following a new report which suggests the government’s ambition of reducing the rate of smoking in pregnancy to less than 6% by 2022 is looking unlikely to be met.

-The Smoking in Pregnancy Challenge Group, a coalition of health and maternity organisations, warns that more needs to be done after a recent NHS England report showing that smoking in pregnancy rates (at the time of delivery) dropped by just 0.2% in quarter 3 of 2017/18 (10.8%) in comparison to quarter 2 (11.0%).
+The Smoking in Pregnancy Challenge Group, a coalition of health and maternity organisations, warns that more needs to be done after a recent NHS Digital report showing that smoking in pregnancy rates (at the time of delivery) dropped by just 0.2% in quarter 3 of 2017/18 (10.8%) in comparison to quarter 2 (11.0%).

 Chief Executive of the Lullaby Trust and Co-Chair of the Smoking in Pregnancy Challenge Group, Francine Bates, said: “This report should be a wake-up call.
 On the current trajectory, the government will miss its ambition to reduce rates of smoking among pregnant women with tragic consequences.